shivannis/xandr-docs-public/xandr-docs/articles/monetize/defer-to-line-item.md

 ---
-title : Microsoft Monetize - Defer to Line Item description : Learn how Defer to Line Item works and how to turn it on. ms.date: 10/28/2023
+title: Defer to Line Item
+description: Learn how Defer to Line Item works and how to turn it on. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Defer to line item
+# Defer to line item

 If you have a Line Item with a **CPA booked Revenue** it may take some time to collect enough data to optimize to conversions.
 You may wish to